nishantrpai/hideemail_server/README.md

 3. Set MY_ID from the @userinfobot
 4. Run the server
 5. Set your email address SET EMAIL test@test.com
-6. For each domain you can generate a new email ADD DOMAIN test.com (like the screenshot)
+6. For each domain you can generate a new email ADD DOMAIN test.com (like the screenshot )

 Deploy the server on a VPS and you can generate one way email addresses for any domain.

 # Disclaimer

 This is experimental software and should not be used for anything important.

+If you find issues, do let me know.
+Built it in a day so there are bound to be bugs.